BetonQuest/BetonQuest/docs/Documentation/Schedules.md

     1. Don't catch up any missed schedules after reboot.
         _(default value, can be ommitted)_

-    _As it's just an announcement we don't care what hapens after restart._
+    _As it's just an announcement we don't need to repeat it.
+The right time has passed._

 === "ONE"